princejohnsantillan/weave/README.md

 Weave has a few additional built-in functions apart from the functions provided by Laravel.

 #### config
-`config` allows you to pull in a string from your Laravel configs.
+`config` allows you to pull a value from your Laravel configuration.
-The key may be passed in as a variable or as a paramater.
+The key may be passed in as a variable or as a parameter.
 ```php
 weave('{{:config,app.name}}'); // Weave
 weave('{{:config}}', ['app.name']); // Weave
 ```

 #### default
-`default` allows you to provide a default value when the input variable does not provide it.
+`default` allows you to provide a default value when the input variable does not have a value.
 You can also omit the parameter to remove the token when the input is missing.
 ```php
 weave('Hi {{name:default}}!'); // Hi !